abdelghafouur/My-First-Simple-Calculator-App-JavaScript/README.md

 Contributions are welcome!
 If you'd like to make any improvements or add new features to FirstCalc, feel free to submit a pull request. 🚀

-## Contact
+## Contact 📧

-For any inquiries or feedback, please email us at abdelghafourlahnida@gmail.com 📧
+For any inquiries or feedback, please reach out to abdelghafourlahnida01@gmail.com.